 - Watch for some sort of break in traffic or clearing in the street directly in front of you.

 - Step into the street and walk at a consistent speed without stopping.
 Traffic WILL go around you.
 If you stop abruptly in front of them or change your pace, you run the risk of getting hit.

 While maybe not the wisest, I eventually stopped looking at the speeding bikes coming towards me; and instead just looked at the other side of the road.

-Transportation and traffic in the country is a complex and chaotic symphony that ebbs and flows at breakneck speed, but still somehow works.
+Transportation in Vietnam along with its traffic are a complex and chaotic symphony that ebbs and flows at breakneck speed, but still somehow works.
 It’s all a part of the charm of Southeast Asia.

 What have been some of your transportation victories or nightmares?
 I’d love to read them in the comments below!